mcarter6061/FetchedResultsCoordinator/README.md

 ## Data Sources

 There is more boilerplate code to implement `UITableViewDataSource` and `UICollectionViewDataSource` protocols when the table or collection view is backed by a `NSFetchedResultsController`.
-This component supplies two simple generic data source objects (`SimpleTableDataSource` and `SimpleCollectionDataSource`) which implement the table/collection view data source protocols, using a passed in FRC to fetch the data.
+This component supplies two simple generic data source objects (`FetchedTableDataSource` and `SimpleCollectionDataSource`) which implement the table/collection view data source protocols, using a passed in FRC to fetch the data.
 Again the goal is to wrap up the simple biolerplate code in a easy to integrate interface.

 ### Table View Data Source

-The `SimpleTableDataSource` type is generic across the `NSManagedObject` model object sublcass, and the custom `UITableViewCell` subclass for the table view cells.
+The `FetchedTableDataSource` type is generic across the `NSManagedObject` model object sublcass, and the custom `UITableViewCell` subclass for the table view cells.
 For example, if there is an `AnimalCell` which is a `UITableViewCell` subclass:

 ```swift
 tableViewDataSource = FetchedTableDataSource<Animal,AnimalCell>( cellConfigurator: self, fetchedResultsController: fetchedResultsController )